reynoldmorel/ma-project/README.md

 ### Technologies used in the project
 1. [Mocha](https://mochajs.org/) for automated testing.
 2. [Chai](https://www.chaijs.com/) is BDD/TDD assertion library, that makes TDD coding more readble.
+3. [Serverless](https://serverless.com/framework/docs/)  is a CLI tool that allows users to build & deploy auto-scaling, pay-per-execution, event-driven functions.
 ### Setting up AWS
 If you don have an account of AWS you join for free [here](https://aws.amazon.com/free/).
 After your account is created you will need to check:
 1. AWS VPC.